rtgodwin/rtgodwin.github.io/_docs/guns.md

 - California has few deaths (7.9) and Republicans (31.5\%).
 - Think about the magnitude of these numbers.
 With a population of 39.15 million in 2016, 7.9 deaths per 100k means 3,093 deaths.

+## A link between Republicans and gun deaths?

+Plot the data:

 ```r
 summary(lm(wage ~ ethnicity, data = cps))